 The main goal of the P&L report is to allow you to identify the expenses that hurt profitability and address those you can control to maximize income.

-In this article, we explain why your Profit and Loss Statement is crucial to assess the profitability of your Amazon store–and what you should include in yours.
+In this article, we’ll explain why your Profit and Loss Statement is crucial to assessing the profitability of your Amazon store–and what you should include in yours.
 Most of the information we will analyze here can be found under Amazon Payment reports.
 We recommend running the report monthly, in addition to quarterly and yearly reports.
 Download the transactional date range report for the specific time frame you want to examine.

 What to include in the P&L statement?

-- Total Income
+- Total income

-- Amazon Fees
+- Amazon fees

-- Landed Costs
+- Landed costs

-- Related Costs
+- Related costs

-- Gross Profit
+- Gross profit

 Let’s break these down one by one:

-Marketing – includes the cost of advertising, Promotions, Deals, promo rebates, etc.
+Marketing: Includes the cost of advertising, promotions, deals, promo rebates, etc.